J. Christopher Jaffe

 J. Christopher Jaffe (October 4, 1927 – May 23, 2013) was recognized for leadership in architectural-acoustic design.

-Work
+Life and work

+Jaffe served in the U.S Army in 1945 and was stationed in Japan.

 Jaffe graduated from the School of Engineering at Rensselaer Polytechnic Institute in 1949 and then went on to graduate studies in theater at Columbia University.

 During the course of his work he has consulted on over 250 performance halls, including: